How do you stay sane in times that are a bit nuts?

 How are you doing so far?
 You can always take your temperature.
 Your stress temperature that is.
 Let’s call it the stress-ometer (sounds like ther-mom-eter.
 Except stress-om-eter.
 Not stress-o-meter, just so we’re clear).

-COVID-19 IS NO SMALL THING
+THE UNKNOWN – IT’S NO SMALL THING

 UH OH, IT’S FIGHT OR FLIGHT MODE (AKA FIGHT FLIGHT FREEZE MODE – the FFF)

 In Japanese, the world CRISIS includes the glyph for DANGER as well as OPPORTUNITY.
 All stress, and all growth, has both.
 At first, all you might feel is the stress, and the threat.
-But if you look back at past shite storms you’ve weathered, you can see you got through it.
+But if you look back at past shite storms you’ve weathered, you can see you got through them.
 You adjusted and you even may have grown or been better for that experience.

 High levels of stress though do bring us back to the good ol’ Fight Flight or Freeze (FFF) response.
 FFF is an ancient instinct that has helped us survive.
 Wrestling with this instinct has led to fun shows like Survivor and The Walking Dead.
 While good in the short run to keep you alive and kicking, there’s trouble if you stay in FFF too long.
 This is what’s called chronic stress; it takes a toll on the body and can lead to chronic health problems.